rousef42/common-messaging-parent/README.md

 <scope>import</scope>

 - Common Rabbit is a library of AMQP related functions but is not limited to:
- - message aggregator,
+ - message aggregator.
- - base Spring configuration,
+ - base Spring configuration.
+ - basic messaging validation checks.
- - default retry policy,
+ - default retry policy.
- - basic error handling,
+ - basic error handling.

 ## Documentation